Creators, Kickstarters, Previews and Reviews

 I’ve seen quite a few discussions about Kickstarter and paid (P)Reviews, it seems to be a discussion that rolls around fairly endlessly, and since I’m commenting on Kickstarter and the tabletop games industry generally, I thought I would offer my personal take on it.
 I’ve currently never used a paid (P)Reviewer, but I wouldn’t necessarily rule out doing so in the future, so while I don’t feel that I have skin in the game directly, it is something that I’ve thought long and hard about.

 In general, there are two sorts of way that a third party will publish their opinions on a game (or anything really) in the form of a Preview or Review.
 A Preview is usually before the product comes to market and is generally paid for.
 This is for a range of reasons, generally because pre-release copies are expensive to produce and the person seeing them has to be trustworthy with a track record of not leaking which means that generally they are only done by professionals with a good reach.
-Also, usually, a pre-release product is looking for publicity, it is essentially by definition less well known than the person making the preview.
-A Review is usually produced after the product is on the market and is generally free beyond the cost of a copy of the product.
-This is for a range of reasons, not least is that post release a product can be far more famous than the reviewer.
-So if I review Ticket to Ride its makers Days of Wonder are hardly about to pay me, since the increase in visitors to my review blog will be more than the increase in people buying Ticket to Ride from the review, its worth more to me than them.
-Also, once a product is on release anyone can buy and review it, so a special arrangement with the publisher ceases to be necessary.
+Also, usually, pre-release a product is looking for publicity, it is essentially by definition less well known than the person making the preview.
+A Review is usually after the product is on the market and is generally free beyond the cost of a copy of the product.
+This is for a range of reasons also, not least is that post release a product can be far more famous than the reviewer, so if I review Ticket to Ride its makers Days of Wonder are hardly about to pay me, since the increase in visitors to my review blog will be more than the increase in people buying Ticket to Ride from the review, its worth more to me than them.
+Also, though, once a product is on release anyone can buy and review it, so a special arrangement with the publisher ceases to be necessary.
 These rules can vary of course, big names will be paid for reviews by small products and big enough products can get previews for free, but that’s the overall rule.

 Now, on Kickstarter things get a little blurry.
 Everything on Kickstarter is a Preview, because Kickstarter products don’t exist yet.
 This means that in normal logic everything would be paid for and clearly marked as preview.
 However, there are lots of wonderful people out there who are working to gain their own audience and will do previews for free, also there are people out there who are aware that consumers react poorly to previews (because there is a vague general understanding that they are not as trustworthy as reviews) and so various creators label what are strictly previews reviews.
 Every so often it rolls around that backers ‘find out’ that a certain trusted Kickstarter reviewer is being paid for their opinion and people become upset, which is understandable.
 Which brings me to something that should be considered a general rule about Kickstarters: